willfindlay/COMP5900T-Notes/notes.md

     - many vulnerabilities described above
 - converting UNIX to a secure OS is a *very* hard problem

+# LSM, SELinux

 ## Linux Security Modules: General Security Support for the Linux Kernel

+- The reading is about
+    - Linux Security Modules(LSM)
+    - Linux capabilities
+    - Security Enhanced Linux (SELinux)
-- The reading is about Linux Security Modules(LSM).
-Linux capabilities, SecurityEnhanced Linux (SELinux), and Domain and Type Enforcement (DTE) uses LSM.
+    - Domain and Type Enforcement (DTE)

 ### Introduction